shrey715/utility_apps/README.md

 - **SGPA Calculator**: Calculate your SGPA based on your course grades and credits.
 - **Dictionary**: Search for the meaning of words.
 Some words may not be present depending on their availability in Free Dictionary API.
 - **Currency Converter**: Convert currency from one unit to another.
 The exchange rates are fetched from Freecurrency API.
+- **Color Picker**: Pick colors from a color palette and copy the hex code to clipboard.
+Also allows to check different palettes.

 More mini apps will be added in the future to enhance the utility of this project.